superkelvint/owasp-encoder-nim/README.md

 A Nim port of the industry-standard [OWASP Java Encoder](https://github.com/OWASP/owasp-java-encoder) library.

+This port is based on OWASP Java Encoder version 1.3.1 (released 2024-08-20).

 This library provides context-aware, secure output encoding to help developers prevent Cross-Site Scripting (XSS) and other injection vulnerabilities.

 It is a faithful port that passes the complete test suite from the original Java project, ensuring identical behavior and security.
 (The only component not ported is the `JavaEncoder`, which is not relevant for Nim).